 After many repetitions in practicing your form and technique, you will quickly see it’s a lot easier to increase your hand speed on equipment and sparring.

 2. Foot Drills with Punches

 Foot drills are also a great way to increase your speed as the quickness of the punch can in fact come from using forward momentum from your feet moving forward with them.

-A great drill to use is with a step ladder or even tape on the ground where you can bounce in out focusing on speed of your punches but really using your feet drive and give quickness to them.
+A great drill to use it with a step ladder or even tape on the ground where you can bounce in and out focusing on the speed of your punches but really using your feet to drive and give quickness to them.

 Check out these great footwork drills by former British Boxer and Olympic Medallist Tony Jeffries who shows some ladder exercises in action below:

 Check out my article on footwork drills and equipment here for more ideas.